mendix/docs/content/howto/mobile/native-build-locally.md

 1. Replace the URL with the correct URL for your runtime.
 1. Open *{your Native Template root}/ios/Config/config.xcconfig*, then replace the value of `RUNTIME_URL=` with the correct URL for your runtime.

-With that the basic setup of a Native Template with the latest bundle and assets of the Mendix project is complete.
+Congratualtions, you have successfully completed the basic setup of a Native Template with the latest bundle and assets of your Mendix app project.

 ## 5 Building your Native Mobile App Project {#building-app-project}

-Now that the Native Template is ready and includes the app's bundle, resources and runtime URL configuration, it can be build into a native app.
+Now that the Native Template is ready and includes the app's bundle, resources, and runtime URL configuration, it can be built into a native app.

 To build your project you can open the project with Android Studio or XCode for the Android and iOS project respectively and build as normally.

 More advance use cases as for CI pipelines can make use of Gradle or xcodebuild to build the apps using the command line.

-Here we outline the basic steps to get an app up and running on an emulator or device using the respective IDEs.
+In the sections below you can see the basic steps to get an app up and running on an emulator or device using Android or iOS IDEs.

 ### 5.1 Build the Android app using Android Studio